 - Whether the beneficiary is a “designated beneficiary” at all.
 A “designated beneficiary” must be a person.
 Trusts, estates, and organizations are not designated beneficiaries.
 While it is true that a trust, estate, or organization may be “designated” by an employee to be his beneficiary, these entities are not “designated beneficiaries” as the term is defined.

-Here are the distribution periods that apply under various scenarios:
+Here are the distribution periods that apply after the SECURE Act under various scenarios:

 If the employee dies after attaining his RBD: